-Ker & Downey’s Air Department has a combined 95 years in the travel industry, so they know a thing or two about air travel.
-In this air travel series, we asked our experts to share their top tips to make your trip go off without a hitch.
+Ker & Downey knows a thing or two about air travel.
+In this air travel series, we asked our air department experts to share their top tips to make your trip go off without a hitch.
 The first in our series on air travel is pre-trip travel preparations.
 Here’s what you need to know before you go:

 1. Check the expiration date on your passport and verify the entry requirements for the countries to which you are traveling.
 Some countries require passports to be valid for at least six months beyond the duration of your stay.
 Other countries require raised-seal birth certificates for any minors traveling with you.
 Your Ker & Downey travel documents will include the passport and entry requirements for your destination, but you should double check before you depart, as entry requirements change pretty frequently.